US labor judge orders Starbucks to reinstate high-profile union organizer

-A federal labor law judge has ordered Starbucks to reinstate a high-profile labor organizer and barista who resigned in 2022 after the coffee giant repeatedly ignored her scheduling requests.
+A federal labor law judge has ordered Starbucks to reinstate a high-profile labor organizer and barista who resigned in 2022 after the coffee giant repeatedly ignored their scheduling requests.

 In a decision dated Tuesday, an administrative law judge with the National Labor Relations Board ruled that Starbucks compelled Jaz Brisack to resign.
-The judge said Starbucks scheduled Brisack to two or three shifts per week for months despite her repeated requests to reduce her schedule to one shift per week.
+The judge said Starbucks scheduled Brisack, who uses they/them pronouns, to two or three shifts per week for months despite their repeated requests to reduce their schedule to one shift per week.

 The law judge’s decision must still be reviewed and accepted by the National Labor Relations Board, which could then seek a court order to enforce it.

-Note: This story was first published on Feb.
-7, 2024.
-It was corrected Feb.
-8, 2024, to use they/them pronouns for Jaz Brisack.